optionalg/cloudfwd/README.md

 # Cloud forwarder

 Use Cloudfwd to reliably send data to Splunk HTTP Event Collector (HEC) with indexer acknowledgments enabled.
+Use this README to quickly get started with Cloudfwd.
+To see how Cloudfwd fits into your system, see [architecture overview](https://github.com/splunk/cloudfwd/wiki/Architecture).

 ## Getting Started